Connector for the Connector API

 Name

 Enter the name of the connection here.
-The name may only contain the letters [a-zA-Z] and numbers [0-9], as well as underscore and hyphen.
+The name may only contain the letters [a-zA-Z] and numbers [0-9], as well as underscores and hyphens.

 Id

-Displays the connector or connection ID.
-This is automatically composed of the connector template and the name of the connector, combined with an underscore.
+Displays the ID of the connector or connection.
+This is automatically generated from the connector template and the connector's name, separated by an underscore.

 Description

-You can give a description for the connector here.
+You can enter a description of the connector here.

-If you create a new Connector API data source, the "basic" template is preset here.
+When you create a new Connector API data source, the "basic" template is selected by default.

 Timeout

-Enter the number of milliseconds, seconds, minutes or hours for the timeout here.
-Select the time unit from the drop-down list to the right of the field.
+Here, you can enter the number of milliseconds, seconds, minutes, or hours for the timeout.
+Select the time unit from the drop-down list to the right of the timeout field.

 Active

-The name of the data groups and fields are displayed here.
+The names of the entered data groups and fields are displayed here.

 Enter the name of the data group here.